 PART I: INTRODUCTION

-Emerging technologies and strategic stability in peacetime, crisis, and war
+Emerging technologies and international stability

 Todd S. Sechser, Neil Narang and Caitlin Talmadge

 PART II: COMPETITION AND COERCION IN THE TECHNOLOGICAL AGE

 1. The capability/vulnerability paradox and military revolutions: Implications for computing, cyber, and the onset of war